Wale plays a hopeless romantic, prideful black man, and outstanding lyricist in “Wow… That’s Crazy.”

 “Wow… That’s Crazy” almost feels like a response to Summer Walker’s excellent “Over It” album.
 On it, Wale lets the world see this vulnerable version of himself — one that is proud of his decisions when it comes to finding romance, peacefulness, and most importantly, self-love.

 The features on “Wow… That’s Crazy” are spectacular!
 I thought Mannywellz gave us something authentically naija in “Love & Loyalty,” Ari Lennox and Boogie did a great job of playing Wale’s supporting cast in “Cliche,” “Rick Ross and Meek Mill showed the world that MMG is still poppin’ in “Routine,” and Jacquees did a solid job of blessing Wale with a memorable hook in “Black Bonnie.
-All in all, I enjoyed everyone’s contributions on this album a lot!
+All in all, I enjoyed everyone’s contributions on this album!

 I’ve chastised Wale for years now, mainly because I felt like his identity as an artist was piss-poor.
-Well, in “Wow… That’s Crazy,” I feel like he’s finally found his comfort zone (For-real this time), and that comfort zone is in the pockets of black people all over.
+Well, in “Wow… That’s Crazy,” I feel like he’s finally found his comfort zone (For-real this time), and that comfort zone is in the pockets of black women all over.